NakaokaRei/TrackpadAir/README.md

   </a>
 </p>

-TrackPadAir is macOS app that allows you to operate without a trackpad
+TrackpadAir is macOS app that allows you to operate without a trackpad

 # Contributors